djthorpe/remotes/README.md

   * `remotes-client` is an example command-line client which can interact with the microservice through the gRPC protocol

-Ultimately the mircoservice should form a larger service for home automation; this is being developed elsewhere.
+Ultimately the mircoservice should form a larger service for home automation or could be used to develop a web-accessible application; this is being developed elsewhere.

 ## License